 Details of consultation exercises with access to the consultation papers or information about where the papers can be obtained.
-The
+The results and outcomes of consultation exercises.

 Internal communications guidance, criteria used for decision-making, internal instructions, manuals and guidelines

 If access to internal instructions, manuals and guidelines for dealing with the business of the council would help the public understand how decisions are made, these should be readily available.
 We would not expect information that might damage the council's operations to be revealed.